zhou0366/UMN_BootCamp_Project1_Group2/README.md

 World Bank data measures socioeconomic data and waste generation breakdown by percentage.
 For this dataset, waste percentages are not used as this data is not necessarily limited to waste that goes into bodies of water.
 The two socioeconomic conditions used are population density and GDP as they are commonly used to describe socioeconomic conditions.
 Additionally, other values such as net immigration have a limited timeframe.
 Applying these timeframes to the EEA data severely limited the amount of data available.

 ### Analysis Process and Findings
 To clean the data, the source file is imported as a pandas dataframe.
-As each row represents an individual measurement, we will first need to narrow down the dataframe to only include rows measuring milligrams of O2 per liter, pH, and temperatures in degrees Celsius to account for the water quality indicators we have chosen to measure.
+As each row represents an individual measurement, we will first need to narrow down the dataframe to only include rows measuring milligrams of O2 per liter, pH, and temperatures in degrees Celsius to account for the water quality indicators we have chosen.
 For the rest of the analysis, we will not need all columns of the dataframe.
 We will then continue to narrow the dataframe to columns for the country name, water body ID as assigned by the EEA, year of the measurement, unit of measure of the measurement, value of the measurement, population density of the country, and GDP of the country.
 Empty rows are dropped and the index is reset before the resulting cleaned dataframe is exported to a new file.

 For purposes of investigating the amount of datapoints taken, we then make a dataframe with a column containing each unique country.
 Then, we group by the number of unique years and water body IDs corresponding to each country.
 The resulting dataframe is also exported to another file.
 From this, we can see that there is a wide range of the number of measurements taken for each country.

+Once we had cleaned the data down to this level, we discovered that each country used had different years of data as well as varying amounts of bodies of water measured.
+Additionally, we discovered that the GDP and population density remained static for each country despite differing years of data.
+From here, we pivoted to measuring the average water quality indicator over all bodies of water and all years for a country and comparing those numbers against the GDP and population density respectively.
+Below is an example of the table of data we generated using statistical analysis as well as the corresponding scatterplot to visualize the end result of our work.

 ![Screenshot 2024-02-12 at 9 37 51 PM](https://github.com/zhou0366/UMN_BootCamp_Project1_Group2/assets/153045237/dd1b352d-826c-4d3b-a29c-58cb154780cb)

 ![Screenshot 2024-02-12 at 9 54 03 PM](https://github.com/zhou0366/UMN_BootCamp_Project1_Group2/assets/153045237/dfeda7bf-247c-435b-bc83-1ad225c30224)

+There are similar tables and scatterplots available in the analysis file for each water quality indicator compared to GDP and population density.
+For the dissolved oxygen and water acidity scatterplots, we added indicators for what is considered a normal range.
+For pH, this range is 6.5 - 9 and for dissolved oxygen, anything above 6 mg O2/L is considered to support marine level with minimal problems, a range of 2 mg O2/L to 6 mg O2/L is viable with moderate issues, and below 2 mg O2/L is considered hypoxic.
+We were unable to produce a similar healthy range for temperature as that depended on knowing what season and time of day the samples are from to be able to consider temperatures normal for water.

+### Conclusion
+In conclusion regarding acidity when reviewing our data, all of the datapoints for pH in both the GDP and population density areas fell within normal ranges.
+For dissolved oxygen, only 32% of the population density and GDP datapoints fell into the healthy range, but without a discernable pattern as an equal number of datapoints amongst the corresponding population densities fell below that range as well.
+Within our data, the r-values ranged from -0.32 to 0.35, indicating very weak relationships thus we are unable to find correlation between GDP or population density and any of our water quality measures.

 ### Limitations and Recommendations
 Ideally, the dataset would have data taken over the same number of years or even the same time period, for example Spain had seven years of data whereas Norway had one.
 Even when we consider the size of each country, some of the countries are misrepresented by only having one body of water measured.
 The inconsistencies are shown in the table below comparing years of data per country as well as bodies of water measured per country.